su92-bscsm-f24-584-tech/Python/expense_measure/README.md

-# expense_measure
+# Expense_measure
-a personal expense measuring all your day expense with graph
+By Python personal expense measuring all your day expense with graph